-In this section, I describe respondents' beliefs about the costs of looking for a new job, and their expectations about the return to their job search effort, discussing some key patters.
-Appendix Table A-2 reports the average, median and interquartile range for all the elicited beliefs about costs and returns.
+In this section, I describe respondents' beliefs about the costs of looking for a new job, and their expectations about the return to their job search effort, discussing some key patterns.
 I then compare these beliefs to the costs and returns to effort reported by respondents who recently searched for, found and started a new job (recent changers).
 I highlight heterogeneity in beliefs by demographic group.
-To compute all the statistics in this section, I restrict the subset of recent changers to respondents who made a job-to-job transition-i.e. those who were employed when they found their new job- I exclude recent changers who transitioned in their new job from unemployment.
+To compute all the statistics in this section, I restrict the subset of recent changers to respondents who made a job-to-job transition-i.e., those who were employed when they found their new job.
+That is, I exclude recent changers who were not employed when they found their new job.
 Since respondents' elicited beliefs refer to a potential job search "while still employed at their current employer," this sample restriction is necessary to construct comparable benchmarks.
 Indeed, the employed have different schedules than the unemployed and, most likely, face different constraints in their job search.
 Moreover, as Faberman et al. (2022) document, the employed are more effective than the unemployed at searching-they apply to fewer jobs but their applications are more likely to be successful.